 Manual tablet splitting

-Imagine there is a table with pre-existing data spread across a certain number of tablets.
+Suppose there is a table with pre-existing data spread across a certain number of tablets.
 It is possible to split some or all of the tablets in this table manually.
-This is shown in the example below.

 Create a sample YSQL table

-Create a sample table and insert some data.
+Create a sample table and insert some data, as follows:

 CREATE TABLE t (k VARCHAR, v TEXT, PRIMARY KEY (k)) SPLIT INTO 1 TABLETS;